UFC 238 on ESPN Plus: Cejudo vs. Moraes Picks and Predictions | Digital Trends

-The Ultimate Fighting Championship is coming to the Windy City this Saturday, June 8, with a highly anticipated bantamweight championship bout between Henry Cejudo and Marlon Moraes headlining UFC 238 in Chicago.
-These combatants represent some of the best talent that the UFC roster has to offer, and this is a high-stakes fight with both men going after the recently vacated bantamweight title.
+The Ultimate Fighting Championship is coming to the Windy City today, June 8, with a highly anticipated bantamweight championship bout between Henry Cejudo and Marlon Moraes headlining UFC 238 in Chicago.
+These combatants represent some of the top talent that the UFC roster has to offer, and this is a high-stakes fight with both men aiming for the recently vacated bantamweight title.

 American fighter Henry Cejudo (with a record of 14 wins and two losses) only just moved into the bantamweight class following his first-round TKO victory over T.J.
 Dillashaw at UFC Fight Night 143 earlier in January.
 He had earlier claimed the UFC flyweight belt from Demetrious Johnson via a split decision at UFC 227 last August, and successfully defended his belt against Dillashaw.